biotope/biotope-element/docs/styling.md

 ```

 ### Dynamic styles
-Since a component is fully written in Javascript, it can be very tempting to just interpolate inside
+Since a component is fully written in JavaScript, it can be very tempting to just interpolate inside
-the `style` element and add in your Javascript variable to the style.
+the `style` element and add in your JavaScript variable to the style.
 However, due to how the Web
 Components polyfill works, this is a very bad practice as the modified style will get applied to the
 entire page.
 This means that any component-specific state-dependant modification can be applied to
 all components of a page.